 WHAT TO DO

 Cliff Lede Vineyards (1473 Yountville Cross Road, Yountville, CA) is located in the Stags Leap District of Napa Valley.
 When Cliff Lede acquired the 60 acres in 2002, he recruited industry experts to redesign and replant the majority of the estate.
 With plantings so precise to each soil type and exposure, Cliff named each block after favorite rock songs and albums for easy identification and reference (think “Dark Side of the Moon” and “My Generation”).
 The Classic Rock edge is felt throughout the property, which offers the best wine, music, art, and architecture in a decidedly modern yet quintessentially Napa feel.

 Hot Air Balloon Ride is the ideal way to take in Napa’s gorgeous scenery.
 Napa Valley Aloft is one of the original hot air balloon companies in Napa and is conveniently located at the historical V-Marketplace with additional launch site options.

 V Marketplace (6525 Washington St, Yountville, CA) is a festival-style shopping center offering upscale home, garden, and bath boutiques, fine art galleries and restaurants, a wine-tasting cellar, and Napa Valley’s original hot air balloon company.
 Originally known as “Vintage 1870,” V Marketplace is housed within and around the historic, 137-year-old Groezinger Winery complex.
 A leisurely stroll is a must.

 Flights booked?
 Don’t forget to tell each of these businesses you visit that Scout sent you!
-And if you’d like to nominate your favorite local business to be included in our cheat sheets, email us at [email protected].
+And if you’d like to nominate your favorite local business to be included in our insider guides, email us at [email protected].